 Step 3: Complete an Illinois Life Insurance License Application

 Once you pass the life insurance exam, you must wait five days after passing your exam to apply for your Illinois life insurance license.
-The application fee is $215, and you must apply online via the NIPR.
+The application fee is $215, and the NIPR will charge a $5.60 transaction fee for a total of $220.60.

 The IDOI will issue a life insurance license to individuals who are at least 18 years old and have passed the proper licensing exam.